Niall-Keating/Notes/Work/Lvlogics/Upgrade Execution Plan.md

 1. On agreed kickoff date, take a snapshot of both the MySQL and Postgres databases associated with lvlogics.firmwave.com
 2. Spin up a new AWS EC2 instance once the snapshots are complete
 3. Use these database snapshots to perform the required database migrations for the upgrades to master version of the DMS
+4. Upgrade thingsboard using the snapshotted data
+	- The following widgets need to be upgraded for newer thingsboard?
-4. Once the existing codebase and models have been upgraded, start the dervice on an internal lvlogics domain, silo-temp.firmwave.com?
+5. Once the existing codebase and models have been upgraded, start the dervice on an internal lvlogics domain, silo-temp.firmwave.com?
-5. Begin validation testing to ensure everything is running as expected
+6. Begin validation testing to ensure everything is running as expected
+7. Once validation testing is complete, we need a plan to start moving customers